Emotionally Focused Therapy

 What to Look for in an Emotionally Focused Therapist

 An EFT therapist is a licensed mental health professional who has additional training and experience in EFT.
-The International Centre for Excellence in Emotionally Focused Therapy works with affiliated EFT communities around the world to provide certification.
-In addition to checking credentials, it is important to find an EFT therapist with whom you feel comfortable working.
+The International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) works with groups around the world to provide certification.

 Like other therapists, EFT therapists are trained to listen empathically to patient problems, see the perspective of all parties in a relationship, and recognize the often-hidden points of conflict and their sources.
 They are skilled at reframing problems so that all parties see the positive aim in even the most negative behaviors.
 Reframing is critical in helping couples find better ways of understanding each other and relating to their partner.